 New York City’s Minority-and Women-owned Business Enterprise Program (MWBE Program) was codified in subsection 1304 of the New York City Charter, subsection 6-129 of the Administrative Code, and Title 11 of Chapter 66 of the Rules of the City of New York.
-New York City’s new MWBE program goals (enacted by Law 129 of 2005 and amended by Local law 1 of 2013) went into effect July 1, 2013 and were adopted to increase the participation of Minority and Women Owned Businesses (MWBE) in the City’s procurement process.
-Certified businesses obtain greater access to, and information about, contracting opportunities through classes, networking events, and targeted solicitations.
-They receive technical assistance to better compete for contracts and benefit from inclusion in the City’s directory of certified businesses.
+The City’s MWBE program goals (enacted by Law 129 of 2005 and amended by Local law 1 of 2013) first went into effect July 1, 2013.
+The goals were adopted to increase the participation of MWBEs in the City’s procurement process.
+Certified MWBE businesses can obtain greater access to, and information about, City agency contracting opportunities through classes, networking events and targeted solicitations.
+MWBEs receive technical assistance to better compete for contracts and benefit from inclusion in the City’s directory of certified businesses.

 New York City Goals

-If you are already certified as an MWBE firm with another qualifying agency, you may still need to certify with NYC SBS.
-NYC SBS has developed a new fast-track system to expedite the process.
+If you are already a certified MWBE firm with another qualifying agency, you may still need to receive NYC certification with NYC SBS.
+NYC SBS has developed a system to expedite the process.

 If you have certified with NYC SBS within the last five years, please update your company profile to ensure maximum visibility.